christianchapman/christianchapman/README.md

-Intrested in all things network,cloud and security - get in touch at christian@networkcloudconsulting.tech
+Intrested in all things network,cloud and security - get in touch at christian@networkconsulting.tech

 Certs below
 #############